Vegetable Tortellini Soup

 • Olive oil

-• Diced onion – I like red onion or you can use white or yellow onion.
+• Diced onion – I like red onion, but you can use white or yellow onion.

 • Chopped garlic cloves